calvin-cs262-fall20-teamF/Project/online-help.md

 The detailed steps in this section show you how to:

 1) scroll through the list of locations
-2) for each dining hall, check how busy the place is
+2) check how busy each dining hall is

 -- Note there are two similar options here!
 This will be fixed later on!
 3) check max capacity of the location
 3) check number displayed underneath Current Capacity

-4) choose a dining hall
+4) choose a dining hall to submit a report for

 ## 1.1 - Browsing Locations

-Open Freespace app and from home page screen, simply scroll down or up to browse through locations listed on the app.
-Each card on the screen will have name of the location on the left side and information about the locations on the right side.
-Locate dining halls cards by looking at the names.
+Open the Freespace app and from the Home screen, scroll up or down to browse through the locations listed.
+The left side of each card on the screen has the name of the location.
+The right side of each card contains information about that specific location.

 ## 1.2 - Finding How Busy a Dining Halls is

-For each location, there is word based on a word description displayed on the right side.
+For each location, there is an English-language phrase representative of the location's busyness level.
-We use the scale below to generalize activity levels:
+We use the scale below to generalize activity levels.
+Each phrase has a color associated with it to make identification easier.
-- Not busy
+- N/A (no recent reports within the last two hours): Black
-- Slightly busy
+- Not busy: Green
-- Busy
+- Slightly busy: Light green
-- Very busy
+- Busy: Yellow
-- Extremely busy
+- Very busy: Orange
-- N/A: this means no recent report
+- Extremely busy: Red

 ## 1.3 - Checking Max Capacity / Checking Estimated People at a Dining Hall
 Underneath the activity level, there is number that represents max capacity of the dining hall.